Fourier Transform Infrared Spectroscopy (FTIR) Analysis Laboratory

 Fourier Transform Infrared Spectroscopy (FTIR) is a powerful analytical technique with many strengths, as well as some limitations.
 Here are some of the strengths and limitations of FTIR:

-- Non-destructive: FTIR is a non-destructive technique, meaning that it does not damage the sample being analyzed.
+- Non-destructive: FTIR analysis is a non-destructive technique, meaning that it does not damage the sample being analyzed.

-- Versatility: FTIR can be used to analyze a wide range of materials, including solids, liquids, and gases.
+- Versatility: FTIR analysis can be used to analyze a wide range of materials, including solids, liquids, and gases.

-- High sensitivity: FTIR can detect very small amounts of a substance, down to the parts-per-million or parts-per-billion range.
+- High sensitivity: FTIR analysis can detect very small amounts of a substance, down to the parts-per-million or parts-per-billion range.

-- Quantitative analysis: FTIR can be used for quantitative analysis of a sample’s chemical composition, allowing for accurate determination of the amount of each component present.
+- Quantitative analysis: FTIR analysis can be used for quantitative analysis of a sample’s chemical composition, allowing for accurate determination of the amount of each component present.

-- Identification of functional groups: FTIR is particularly useful for identifying functional groups in organic molecules, which can be used to identify the structure of an unknown compound.
+- Identification of functional groups: FTIR analysis is particularly useful for identifying functional groups in organic molecules, which can be used to identify the structure of an unknown compound.

 What is the difference between IR and FTIR?